xDaryamo/puccini/QUICKSTART.md

 When you turn off the resolution phase you will indeed see no relationships in the Clout (you'll see that the `edgesOut` for all vertexes is an empty list).

+Read more about how Puccini implements resolution [here](tosca/compiler/RESOLUTION.md).

 TOSCA Functions and Constraints